Officer initially hit woman in face before viral video showed second officer repeatedly striking her, police say | KRDO

 (CNN) — Police in North Carolina confirmed an officer who was involved in an initial encounter with a woman, who was later seen on video getting struck 17 times by a second officer, hit her in the face but claimed the woman assaulted him first.

-In a statement posted on X, the Charlotte-Mecklenburg Police Department said Thursday evening an ongoing investigation shows the woman, Christina Pierre, striking the first officer “multiple times in the face as she is resisting arrest.”
+In a statement posted on X, the Charlotte-Mecklenburg Police Department said Thursday evening an ongoing investigation shows Christina Pierre striking the first officer “multiple times in the face as she is resisting arrest.”

 “We can now confirm based on interviews and witness accounts that an officer, in response to being physically assaulted, returned a strike to Ms. Pierre’s face one time,” the department said.
 “This strike occurred during the initial encounter at the bus stop with the responding officers prior to the struggle on the ground involving several other officers.”